Critical set for surface diffeomorphisms revisited: Misiurewicz diffeomorphisms. Proof of theorem

-The next proposition is a preparatory one to prove proposition \ref{existence of touching} and states that under the hypothesis of theorem \ref{thm:finite classes} any unstable branch of a saddle periodic point that is not contained in the basin of attraction of a (semi)attracting periodic point has to cross the stable of another saddle (with crossing, we mean that the unstable branch intersects the two connected components of the disk of the disk minus the stable manifold of the saddle).
+The next proposition is a preparatory one to prove proposition \ref{existence of touching} and states that under the hypothesis of theorem \ref{thm:finite classes} any unstable branch of a saddle periodic point that is not contained in the basin of attraction of a (semi)attracting periodic point has to cross the stable of another saddle.
 The proof uses the dichotomy of theorem \ref{disk2} and that if the critical points accumulated by the unstable branch of the saddle are not interior critical points, then there is a cycle involving boundary saddle periodic points and therefore a Pixton disk as defined before.

 \begin{proposition} Under the hypothesis of theorem \ref{thm:finite classes}, given a saddle periodic point $p$ and one of its unstable branches $\Ga^u(p)$, it holds